FURK4NGG/aizawa-attractor/README.md

 ## Contributing
 Feel free to open issues or submit pull requests for improvements, bug fixes, or new features (e.g., alternative attractors, additional visual effects, etc.).

-This project is a fork of the original repository by [].
+This project is a fork of the original repository by [Ramakrushna Mohapatra Ramakm](https://github.com/Ramakm).

 ## License